HermitTheFox/odin-recipies-2/README.md

 # odin-recipies-2

-        In this project i will be learning basic html structure, how to build a working page, and how to push code to my code via git and github
+        In this project.I will be learning basic HTML structure, how to build a working page, and how to push code to my code via git and github.
+I made a website containing a recipie book.
+There are 3 recipes for 3 seperate dishes.
+I used more skills than were required of me to try to flex my skill and muscle and attempt to be more creative.
+I learend how to provide links, images, make headers and lists, and how to link multiple pages together using hyperlink reference points.
+I also practice with making certain lines and words itallicized or bolded for emphasis.After completing this lesson, I feel much more comfortable using HTML as a whole.